-By direction of the Judicial Conference of the United States, pursuant to the authority conferred by 28 U.S.C. § 331, I transmit herewith for consideration of the Court proposed amendments to Rules 4, 6, and 82 of the Federal Rules of Civil Procedure, which were approved by the Judicial Conference at its September 2015 session.
-The Judicial Conference recommends that the amendments be approved by the Court and transmitted to the Congress pursuant to law.
+By direction of the Judicial Conference of the United States (Judicial Conference), pursuant to the authority conferred by 28 U.S.C. § 331, I transmit for consideration of the Court a supplemental transmittal of proposed amendments to Rules 7008, 7012, 7016, 9027, and 9033 of the Federal Rules of Bankruptcy Procedure.
+This package, known as the "Stern Amendments," was previously approved by the Judicial Conference at its September 2013 session and submitted to the Court but withdrawn from consideration because of pending litigation on the Court's docket that implicated the subject matter of the Stern Amendments.